xournalpp/xournalpp.github.io/docs/index.md

 # Xournal++

-**Note: this website is a new and a work-in-progress.
+**Note: this website is new and a work-in-progress.
 In the meantime, please use the [GitHub page](https://github.com/xournalpp/xournalpp) for more information.**